conjure-cp/conjure/docs/essence.rst

 Since a multi-set domain is infinite without a "size", "maxSize", or "maxOccur" attribute, one of these attributes is mandatory to define a finite domain.

-To explicitly specify a multi-set, use a parenthesized list of values, preceded by the keyword ``mset``.
+To explicitly specify a multi-set, use a list of values inside round brackets, preceded by the keyword ``mset``.
 Values may appear multiple times in a multi-set.

 .. code-block:: essence